wilsonmar/oss-perf/README.md

 <a name="Background">
 ## Background Why</a>
-The approach described here was created in response to the need for
+The approach described here was created in response to the need for the fastest possible way to achieve load testing:

 A. Inclusion of **testing earlier** in the dev. lifecycle through more automatic **generation** of test automation scripts.

 B. **Automatic alerts** of slow execution speeds during automated functional testing.

+The objective here is to reduce the amount of manual effort (and human errors) on the part of "testers".

 <a name="TypesOfTest">